nelsonmorais/azure-iot/README.md

 ### Installing

+Ensure you have installed all the prerequisites that require installs.

+### Deploying

 The repository contains a set of bash (.azcli) scripts that, once executed, will create an Azure resource group to setup a Sandbox environment of a simple Industrial IoT infrastrcuture from where a simulated device will send some telemetry data.

 Run the `setup-bash-files.sh` to give execution permission on the `*.azcli` files and then execute the `create-all.azcli` bash script to create all the resources in Azure.